natividadesusana/endangered-species/README.md

-## *This is a practical activity developed for theUniversity of the Itajaí Valley.*
+## *This is a practical activity developed for the University of Itajaí Valley.*

 # Getting Started with Create React App